-Information on the Federal Program US Department of Education Student Financial Assistance Program Cluster
+Information on the Federal Program

 US Department of Education Student Financial Assistance Program Cluster - Title IV - Federal Pell Grant Program - CFDA No. 84.063

 Criteria or specific requirement

 Internal controls should be in place to ensure that students receiving Pell are reevaluated every time a course has been added or dropped per the institution's policy.